1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 Of course, given that $13 billion in energy loans make up just 1.5% of the bank's $880 billion in assets, you can see why I'm not overly concerned about BMO's dividend safety.

-Currently, just 0.31% of BMO's loans are impaired, vs 1.44% for US banks.
+Currently, just 0.31% of BMO's loans are impaired, vs. 1.44% for US banks.

 Actual loan losses are 0.23%, three times less than JPM, the gold standard of US banks.